 ● You can use alternate sources of funding, such as the proceeds from the sale of real estate or the proceeds from pending lawsuits, in order to fund your plan

-● Turnover of disposable income to a trustee is not required
+● Turnover of disposable income to a trustee in bankruptcy is not required.

-● Trustees are only called for in instances of mismanagement or fraud
+● Bankruptcy trustees are only called for in instances of poor debt management or bankruptcy fraud.

 ● Quicker approval process